Menachem Elimelech

 Menachem Elimelech (Hebrew: מְנַחֵם אֱלִימֶלֶךְ) is the Nancy and Clint Carlson Professor at Rice University, with joint appointments in the Department of Civil & Environmental Engineering and the Department of Chemical & Biomolecular Engineering.
 Prior to his appointment at Rice University, he was the Sterling Professor of Chemical and Environmental Engineering at Yale University.
 Elimelech moved from the University of California, Los Angeles (UCLA) to Yale University in 1998 and founded Yale's Environmental Engineering program.

-Elimelech was elected a member of the National Academy of Engineering in 2006, and a foreign member of the Chinese Academy of Engineering in 2017, the Australian Academy of Technology and Engineering in 2021, the Canadian Academy of Engineering in 2022, and the National Academy of Engineering of Korea in 2022.
+Menachem Elimelech was elected a member of the National Academy of Engineering in 2006, and a foreign member of the Chinese Academy of Engineering in 2017, the Australian Academy of Technology and Engineering in 2021, the Canadian Academy of Engineering in 2022, and the National Academy of Engineering of Korea in 2022.
 He is recognized for his pioneering work on membrane processes for desalination and water reuse, materials for next-generation desalination and water purification membranes, membrane-based brine and wastewater management technologies, particle and microbial pathogen filtration, and environmental applications of nanotechnology.
 Several of his findings have become textbook materials and are applied to engineered systems.

 Early life and education

 Elimelech was born in Israel to an immigrant family from Morocco.
 His parents had no formal education.
-His mother's family were Berber Jews who moved to Casablanca from the Saharan Desert.
+His mother's family were Berber Jews who moved to Casablanca from the Sahara Desert.
 He grew up in the southern city of Beer Sheva in an immigrant absorption camp (Ma'abarot) and later in government subsidized housing.
 He attended elementary schools in the city and high school at the Ben Shemen Youth Village, an agricultural boarding school in central Israel.

-Elimelech graduated with high distinction from the Hebrew University of Jerusalem with Bachelor of Science (BSc) and Master of Science (MSc) degrees in 1983 and 1985, respectively.
+Elimelech graduated with high distinction from the Hebrew University of Jerusalem with Bachelor of Science (BSc) in 1983 and Master of Science (MSc) in 1985.
 He earned his PhD in environmental engineering at the Johns Hopkins University in 1989 under the direction of Professor Charles R. O'Melia.
 His dissertation was titled "The Effect of Particle Size on the Kinetics of Deposition of Brownian Particles in Porous Media."